 I am truly happy and I am grateful to my teachers for sharing their wisdom and teaching me the joys of learning back in my younger days.
 By tutoring I am hoping to give back and allow new generation of students to find fun in their studies and the fun of understanding this universe on a deeper level.

 In my sessions I strive for trust, clarity and precision.
 I try to establish rapport dissolving any barriers and opening space for exploration of new areas and subjects.
 I listen to the students to get an idea of their needs.
 I prioritize the concepts in order of their significance and break things down to smallest blocks insuring complete understanding of material by the student.
 I show the difference between fundamental concepts and secondary more applied notions and stress the importance of grasping the former.
 I tailor my sessions to students needs and adjust the pace getting immediate feedback from the student.

 Time is the only non renewable resource we have in this life and I try to make sure hours students spend with me count.
 Just as students learn from me, I learn from my students--how to understand people better, how to be a better teacher, how to be a better person.

 Let's learn from each other!

-MIPT, NES, USC - PhD, Physics and applied math, economics, economics, mathematical finance
+Graduate Degree: MIPT, NES, USC - PHD, Physics and applied math, economics, economics, mathematical finance